-HDMI audio management can get tricky sometimes in GNOME desktop environment.
+HDMI audio management can get tricky sometimes in the GNOME desktop environment.
 The issue faced by users when playing multimedia via HDMI connection is no audio.
-Unlike Windows and Mac OS, Linux doesn’t direct audio to HDMI device by default settings.
+Unlike Windows and Mac OS, Linux doesn’t directly sound to the HDMI device by default settings.

 Adding Audio Output devices to the Status Menu in Ubuntu and Fedora

-Step 1) First thing to do is to enable GNOME extensions on your Ubuntu and Fedora PC.
-Refer our detailed guide using below links and continue to next step.
+Step 1) The first thing to do is to enable GNOME extensions on your Ubuntu and Fedora PC.
+Refer our detailed guide using the below links and continue to step next.

 Step 3) Turn the slider to “ON” and install the extension.

-Step 7) Go ahead and plug in HDMI connection now and click on the Status bar.
-You should see the Audio Output HDMI profiles including Stereo, Surround 5.1, and Surround 7.1.
-You can simply select the profile to play the sound through HDMI.
+Step 7) Go ahead and plug in the HDMI connection now and click on the Status bar.
+You should see the Audio Output HDMI profiles, including Stereo, Surround 5.1, and Surround 7.1.
+You can select the profile to play the sound through HDMI.